Aveglia/vAMPirus/helpmeoutsome.md

 NOTE: Nextflow also has options in the launch command.
 To tell them apart, Nextflow options uses a single dash (e.g. -with-conda) while vAMPirus options are always with a double dash (e.g. --Analyze)

+### Setting computing resource parameters - Edit in lines 151-171 in vampirus.config

+Each process within the vAMPirus workflow is tagged with either "low_cpus", "norm_cpus", or "high_cpus" (see below) which lets Nextflow know the amount of cpus and memory required for each process, which will then be used for when Nextflow submits a given job or task.
+Nexflow actively assesses the amount of available resources on your machine and will submit tasks only when the proper amount of resources can be requested.

+From line 151-171 in the vAMPirus.config file is where you can edit these values for whichever machine you plan to run the workflow on.

+        process {
+            withLabel: low_cpus {
+                cpus='2'
+                memory='15 GB'
+                //executor='slurm'
+                //clusterOptions='--cluster=cm2 --partition=cm2_tiny --qos=cm2_tiny --nodes=1'
+            }
+            withLabel: norm_cpus {
+                cpus='4'
+                memory='15 GB'
+                //executor='slurm'
+                //clusterOptions='--cluster=cm2 --partition=cm2_tiny --qos=cm2_tiny --nodes=1'
+            }
+            withLabel: high_cpus {
+                cpus='6'
+                memory='15 GB'
+                //executor='slurm'
+                //clusterOptions='--cluster=cm2 --partition=cm2_tiny --qos=cm2_tiny --nodes=1'
+            }
+            errorStrategy='finish'
+        }

+Proceed to modify processes if needed and note that "//" is the Nextflow equivalent to "#" meaning that the executor and clusterOptions lines above are currently commented out.

+As stated before, you can launch vAMPirus on either your personal laptop OR a larger HPC, you would just have to remove the "//" from the executor and clusterOptions lines to set the scheduler and options for submitting jobs.
+Review the Nextflow documentation about executors and running on HPCs here https://www.nextflow.io/docs/latest/executor.html.

 ### vAMPirus skip options